-The conceptual sanitary sewer, water, and stormwater systems were updated based on the selected jurisdictional boundary that follows the proposed East-West connector.
-This memorandum describes the conceptual system designs, provides conceptual cost estimates for the sanitary sewer and water systems and funding strategies, and discusses development phasing.
+The conceptual sanitary sewer, water, and stormwater systems were updated based on the selected jurisdictional boundary that follows the proposed East-West connector (future Basalt Creek Parkway).
+This memorandum describes the conceptual system designs, provides conceptual cost estimates and funding strategies for the sanitary sewer and water systems, and discusses development phasing.
 Conceptual level sizing and design were completed for cost estimating purposes.
 Modeling and detailed design were not completed as part of this work and detailed pipe sizes, slopes, flows, and updated cost estimates will be completed during the design phase.
 Conceptual level cost estimates are preliminary for comparison of alternatives and have a +100%/-50% accuracy.
-The Tualatin service area includes the Southwest Tualatin area west of the railroad (Tonquin Loop) and north of SW Tonquin Rd that is outside of the Basalt Creek planning boundary.